 John Lavin

-With two decades of experience, hundreds of clients, and thousands of pieces of content, this is a one-stop shop for brand promotion.
-I began by shooting and editing sizzles for producers to sell their reality show concepts to networks, traveling all over the world and meeting fascinating people.
+I spent two decades as a video content producer and photographer with a passion for travel, history, culture, food, music, architecture, art and antiques.
+Shooting and editing short pilots for producers to sell their reality show concepts to networks, traveling all over the world and meeting fascinating people was a dream job.
 I was the in-house editor for Endemol USA and have made well over 100 sizzle reels on just about every topic under the sun.
-This led me to create my own show, Restored, which is now in its seventh season for DIY Network.
+This led me to create my own show, Restored, which aired seven seasons on DIY Network (later Magnolia).
 I directed and edited a feature documentary, Hollywood to Dollywood that has played over 50 film festivals, picked up 25 awards and secured distribution.
-I love Dolly Parton.
+Dolly gave us the rights to 15 of her songs for the project.

 What is the most important skill a director can possess?